 - However, the plan was for the former American Admirals Club to become retail space, given the prime location, rather than to be converted into the Alaska Lounge

-- Now the plan is for the American Admirals Club to become the Alaska Lounge
+- In the end, the decision was made for the American Admirals Club to become the Alaska Lounge

 For what it’s worth, below is the rendering of what the Alaska Lounge SFO was initially supposed to look like.